 Recruitment of Literacy Coaches

 In an effort to support schools in their literacy efforts, the MDE has deployed educators with expertise in literacy to a number of support schools across Mississippi.
-The recruitment process will close on March 14, 2016.
-The MDE will periodically review literacy coach application portfolios for consideration as positions become available.
-Literacy coaches considered for employment are projected, pending legislative appropriations, to deploy in August of 2016.
+The recruitment process will close on February 10, 2017.
+Literacy coaches considered for employment are projected, pending legislative appropriations, to deploy in August of 2017.